 The Route: the SR39 starts in Morgex in the Aosta valley of Italy and climbs for 10.5km at an average of 9.8%.
 Top and tail the start and finish and you can have metric perfection of 10km at 10%.
 It’s also known as the Col d’Arpy.

 The road has its share of graffiti including “in cima polenta a concia” daubed on a wall, a local high fat version of polenta promised to those who reach the top.
 It twists up through woodland of larches and pines and the road and trees have a tidy feel, as if it’s a driveway to a swank golf course rather than a back road.
-The forest often blocks the views of the valley below and the mountains above but on a hot day the San Carlo stays cool and shaded in the mornings.
+The forest often blocks the views of the valley below but on a hot day the San Carlo stays cool and shaded in the mornings.

-There’s almost no traffic and if you spot the village of Arpy on the map, reality is a handful of vacant holiday houses clad with lose, huge roof tiles cut from stone and it’s from here you enjoy great views.
+There’s almost no traffic and if you spot the village of Arpy on the map, reality is a handful of vacant holiday houses clad with lose, huge roof tiles cut from stone and it’s from here on you enjoy great views.
 It’s quiet, at weekends you might find some hikers driving up for walks, midweek maybe a worker for the electricity company appears in a van but otherwise you’ll have the climb for yourself and can attack the steep hairpins.
 Just before the top there’s a car park and a small hotel – open for that polenta in summer and winter – and the summit of the pass is easy to spot, a hump in the road cluttered with a variety of signs each signalling the pass.

 Ride more: once at the top you can continue and descent to La Thuile where you can either go up to the Col de Petit San Bernard and France, or back down to the valley and for Morgex to complete a 30km loop.
 Or start exploring the roads that run perpendicular to the valley such as the scenic Val Ferret to your north above Courmayeur or several below which lead you into the aptly named Gran Paradiso park, with near-empty roads where you’ll likely see more Ibex than people.